Satellite ground track

-A ground track or ground trace is the path on the surface of a planet directly below an aircraft's or satellite's trajectory.
-In the case of satellites, it is also known as a suborbital track, and is the vertical projection of the satellite's orbit onto the surface of the Earth (or whatever body the satellite is orbiting).
+A satellite ground track or satellite ground trace is the path on the surface of a planet directly below a satellite's trajectory.
+It is also known as a suborbital track or subsatellite track, and is the vertical projection of the satellite's orbit onto the surface of the Earth (or whatever body the satellite is orbiting).

 A satellite ground track may be thought of as a path along the Earth's surface that traces the movement of an imaginary line between the satellite and the center of the Earth.
 In other words, the ground track is the set of points at which the satellite will pass directly overhead, or cross the zenith, in the frame of reference of a ground observer.

-Aircraft ground tracks

-In air navigation, ground tracks typically approximate an arc of a great circle, this being the shortest distance between two points on the Earth's surface.
-In order to follow a specified ground track, a pilot must adjust their heading in order to compensate for the effect of wind.
-Aircraft routes are planned to avoid restricted airspace and dangerous areas, and to pass near navigation beacons.